-This is the fourteenth essay in a 23-part series about the James Bond cinemas.
+This essay on A View to a Kill is the 14th in a 24-part series about the James Bond cinemas.
 I encourage everyone to comment and join in on an extended conversation about not only the films themselves, but cinematic trends, political and other external influences on the series’ tone and direction.

 Of [In]human #Bond_age_ #14: To the Brink and Back with AVTAK